fcesc-code/movies/README.md

 ## Purpose

-The aim of this PAC1 is to create a small blog site, as part of a University [Web apps and sites development Master](https://estudis.uoc.edu/ca/masters-universitaris/desenvolupament-llocs-aplicacions-web/presentacio) by [Universitat Oberta de Catalunya](http://uoc.edu). \
+The aim of this PAC5 is to create a small movie site, as part of a University [Web apps and sites development Master](https://estudis.uoc.edu/ca/masters-universitaris/desenvolupament-llocs-aplicacions-web/presentacio) by [Universitat Oberta de Catalunya](http://uoc.edu). \
 Subject: Advanced Frameworks.
-October 2021.
+January 2022.

 ## Project

 ### Repositories and public website

-A Github repository can be found at [blog-front](https://github.com/fcesc-code/blog-front.git).
+A Github repository can be found at [blog-front](https://github.com/fcesc-code/movies.git).
-The backend counterpart can be found at [blog-back](https://github.com/fcesc-code/blog-back.git).
-The last release of the project can be accessed at [bitacoras](https://bitacoras.netlify.app).
+The last release of the project can be accessed at [bitacoras](https://freemovies.netlify.app).

 ### Tech stack